keboola/developers-docs/extend/custom-science/python/index.md

 - The output mapping in your application is always required.
 Your application will always produce the tables and files listed in the output mapping (even if the files were empty).

-If you are starting with Custom Science, consider going thru the [Quickstart](/extend/custom-science/quick-start/).
+If you are starting with Custom Science, consider going through the [Quickstart](/extend/custom-science/quick-start/).
 You can also have a look at an [example repository](https://github.com/keboola/python-custom-application-text-splitter).